 Tip #1: Avoid prioritizing new relationships over your travel goals

 Sometimes, when we’re on the road and feeling lonely, it can be tempting to toss aside our heavily researched and much-anticipated itinerary to tag along with new acquaintances for a bit.

 Be careful, however, when making decisions that sacrifice the goals that you have set for yourself for a fleeting connection.

-It’s true that at times it is a priority to be intentional about connecting with others (especially during long-term solo travel where connections are an important aspect of travel mental health), but if your trip is brief and very full, and you’ll soon be headed home to the people and relationships you miss, you may want to skip socializing and stick to your itinerary.
+It’s true that at times it is a priority to be intentional about connecting with others (especially during long-term solo travel where connections are an important aspect of travel self care), but if your trip is brief and very full, and you’ll soon be headed home to the people and relationships you miss, you may want to skip socializing and stick to your itinerary.

 Tip #2: Invite new friends for a morning or afternoon out, but leave evening plans open